jasmineiris/cs177_Iro/README.md

 Users can see insructions of this game on 2 interactive pages.
 They will be able to interact with words written in dots by moving they kursor.

 #### Game screen
-This screen will contain different colored circles, result field, where player can enter there count, and Go button.
+This screen will contain different colored circles, result field, where player can enter there count (enter the number or wright it out), and Go button.
 User will have an option to pop circles (then circles will disappear) for easier count.

 #### Result screen